dwettstein/PSScriptInvoker/README.md

 # Description

 This project installs a service containing a [HttpListener](https://msdn.microsoft.com/en-us/library/system.net.httplistener.aspx) and/or a [RabbitMQ](https://www.rabbitmq.com/) consumer.
-It can be used to invoke Powershell scripts synchronously over HTTP(S) requests or asynchronously over RabbitMQ messages.
+It can be used to invoke PowerShell scripts synchronously over HTTP(S) requests or asynchronously over RabbitMQ messages.

 # Installation